-Read up on how to repair damaged sheetrock around vents
+Read up on how to repair and how to fix torn drywall damaged sheet rock in ceilings and walls around your house

 Why drywall damage repair Around Vents Matters